Counseling

 Overview

-The program in Counseling at the University of Alabama at Birmingham offers concentrations in Clinical Mental Health; Marriage, Couples, and Family; and School Counseling at the Master's level.
+The program in Counseling at the University of Alabama at Birmingham offers concentrations in Clinical Mental Health and Marriage, Couples, and Family at the Master's level.
 At the master's level students acquire core knowledge and clinical skills, which enable them to enter the profession of counseling.

-All counseling concentrations (Clinical Mental Health; Marriage, Couples, and Family; and School Counseling) are designed to meet the course-work and field experiences requirements for professional licensure in the State of Alabama.
-A 15-credit Marriage, Couples, and Family certificate is offered to provide additional coursework for mental health and school counselors who would like to broaden their clinical expertise and knowledge in Marriage, Couples, and Family counseling.
-A 15-credit Clinical Mental Health Counseling certificate is also offered to provide additional coursework for school counselors and marriage, couples, and family counselors who would like to deepen their knowledge and skills in mental health.
-The School Counseling Concentration meets the course work and field experiences required by the Alabama State Department of Education for certification.
+All counseling concentrations (Clinical Mental Health and Marriage, Couples, and Family Counseling) are designed to meet the course-work and field experiences requirements for professional licensure in the State of Alabama.
+A 15-credit Marriage, Couples, and Family certificate is offered to provide additional coursework for mental health counselors who would like to broaden their clinical expertise and knowledge in Marriage, Couples, and Family counseling.
+A 15-credit Clinical Mental Health Counseling certificate is also offered to provide additional coursework for marriage, couples, and family counselors who would like to deepen their knowledge and skills in mental health.

 The Counseling program at the University of Alabama at Birmingham is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-All three counseling concentrations (Clinical Mental Health Counseling, School Counseling, and Marriage, Couples, and Family Counseling) are CACREP-accredited.
+Both of the counseling concentrations (Clinical Mental Health Counseling and Marriage, Couples, and Family Counseling) are CACREP-accredited.

 Admission Process